Image Copyright: pxhere.com

 We at ACHS have drawn from our passion for wellness and the health of humans and the planet to create volumes of resources freely available to anyone who wants to create effective and safe high-end luxury personal care and cleaning products.

-Look for our upcoming blog post on creating earth-friendly laundry detergent for a fraction of the price of leading natural products.
+Check out our blog post on on creating earth-friendly laundry detergent for a fraction of the price of leading natural products.
 Our recipe yields 96 ounces of detergent for $.07 per load of washing.
 Conversely, Seventh Generation costs $12.99 for 53 loads— $.25 per load and 3 1/2 times the price!
 Watch this space for my secrets to be revealed.

 Similar cost and planet-saving strategies can be used to create your own lotions and personal care products.